ajDesamparado13/README/README.md

 # IMPORTANT README

-MY README NOTES FOR PROJECT DEVELOPMENT
+README NOTES FOR STARTING / MAINTAINING OF SOFTWARE APPLICATION PROJECT

-## Documentation

 ## Conventions

+The following are the coding conventions for specified languages divided into 3 categories:

 - **Server side**
   - [Laravel](conventions/Laravel.md)